sticknet/stick-protocol/ios/StickProtocol/Pods/SQLCipher/README.md

 ## Verifying Code Authenticity

 The `manifest` file at the root directory of the source tree contains either a SHA3-256 hash (for newer files) or a SHA1 hash (for older files) for every source file in the repository.
-The SHA3-256 hash of the `manifest` file itself is the official name of the version of the source tree that you have.
+The name of the version of the entire source tree is just the SHA3-256 hash of the `manifest` file itself, possibly with the last line of that file omitted if the last line begins with "`# Remove this line`".
 The `manifest.uuid` file should contain the SHA3-256 hash of the `manifest` file.
 If all of the above hash comparisons are correct, then you can be confident that your source tree is authentic and unadulterated.